How to change execution policy to run scripts on PowerShell

 If you must run a script on Windows 11 (or 10), you can change the execution policy for the local computer, current user, or session.

-When you set a PowerShell execution policy for the local computer and current user, the information will be stored in the Registry.
-If you configure the policy for a particular session, the policy will be held in memory and then lost when you close the session.
+When you set a PowerShell execution policy for the local computer and current user, the information is stored in the Registry.
+If you configure the policy for a particular session, it is held in memory and then lost when you close the session.

-According to Microsoft, the execution policy doesn’t restrict the action.
+According to Microsoft, the execution policy doesn’t restrict actions.
 You can bypass the policy by typing the script in the command-line interface (CLI).
-The execution policy has been designed to help users to prevent running malicious scripts.
+The policy has been designed to help users prevent running malicious scripts.

 To change the PowerShell execution policy on Windows 11 (or 10), use these steps: